An Information-Theoretic Framework for Receiver Quantization in Communication: Achievable Rate Under Receiver Quantization: Exact and Asymptotic Results

 \emph{where equality holds if and only if} . \begin{IEEEproof} See Appendix B. \end{IEEEproof}

 We define the normalized MMSE as

 From (\ref{MSENU}), the normalized MSE is minimized only if

-The different expressions of $\mathsf{mse}$ and $\gamma$ show that, in general, the gain control factor that minimizes the MSE does not necessarily maximizes the achievable rate.
+The different expressions of $\mathsf{mse}$ in (\ref{MSENU}) and $\gamma$ in (\ref{gammaAB}) show that, in general, the gain control factor that minimizes the MSE does not necessarily maximize the achievable rate.
 However, for uniform quantization, the next section will show that the two optimization problems are consistent; i.e., there is a unique gain control factor (and correspondingly, a unique loading factor) that solves both problems simultaneously.